sigsum/sigsum/doc/design.md

 The signer submits their shard hint, checksum, signature, public verification key and domain hint as ASCII key-value pairs.
-The log verifies that the public verification key is present in DNS and uses it to check that the signature is valid, then hashes it to constructs the Merkle tree leaf as described in Section 3.1.
+The log verifies that the public verification key is present in DNS and uses it to check that the signature is valid, then hashes it to construct the Merkle tree leaf as described in Section 3.1.

 When a submitted logging request is accepted, the log _tries_ to incorporate the